 That matters because AI is most useful when it is near the work.
 A separate chatbot tab is friction.
 A workflow that only exists after manual setup is friction.
 Vehla tries to make the AI path feel native without making the native path feel secondary.

-Vehla supports local Gemma 4 and MLX-compatible models on Apple Silicon.
-It also supports cloud providers like OpenAI, Claude, Gemini, DeepSeek, OpenRouter, and Ollama using keys stored in macOS Keychain.
+Vehla supports local Gemma 4 and MLX-compatible models on Apple Silicon, Ollama and LM Studio local servers, and Lekh AI Pro integration.
+Its BYOK cloud routes include OpenAI, Claude, Gemini, DeepSeek, and OpenRouter, with API keys stored in macOS Keychain.

 For sensitive text, use local mode.
 For frontier-model quality, bring your own cloud provider.
 The choice lives inside the app instead of forcing every prompt through one hosted service.